List of cults of personality: Vietnam

+Communist Vietnam

 The Vietnamese Communist Party regime has continually maintained a personality cult around Ho Chi Minh since the 1950s in North Vietnam, and it was later extended to South Vietnam after reunification, which it sees as a crucial part of its propaganda campaign surrounding Ho and the Party's past.
+The official communist philosophy in Vietnam is called Ho Chi Minh thought (tư tưởng Hồ Chí Minh).
 Ho Chi Minh is frequently glorified in schools by schoolchildren.
-Opinions, publications and broadcasts that are critical of Ho Chi Minh or that identify his flaws are banned in Vietnam, and the commentators are arrested or fined for "opposing the people's revolution".
-Ho Chi Minh is even glorified to a religious status as an "immortal saint" by the Vietnamese Communist Party, and some people "worship the President", according to a BBC report.
+Opinions, publications and broadcasts that are critical of Ho Chi Minh or that identify his flaws are de facto banned in Vietnam, and the commentators are arrested or fined for "opposing the people's revolution".
+Some people "worship the President", according to a BBC report.

-The former capital of South Vietnam, Saigon, was officially renamed Ho Chi Minh City on 1 May 1975, one day after its capture, which officially ended the Vietnam War.
+The former capital of South Vietnam, Saigon, was officially renamed Ho Chi Minh City on May 1, 1975, one day after its capture, which officially ended the Vietnam War.

+South Vietnam

+The establishment of a personality cult of Ngo Dinh Diem, who was the leader of South Vietnam, was a part of his efforts to legitimize his regime by organazing propaganda maintaining a Vietnamese national identity centered on his leadership and his ideals.
+In 1954, Ngo Dinh Diem launched the National Revolutionary Movement (NRM), a mass political organization designed to spread Ngo Dinh Diem's Person Dignity Theory and his policies and suppress the subversives to the regime, as opposed to the Personalist Labor Revolutionary Party which operated entirely out of public view.
+During the indoctrination campaigns led by the NRM, which were inspired by the ones of Vichy France, the government officials of South Vietnam repeated to the Vietnamese peasantry lectures given by the Ngo brothers on personalist principles of government and citizenship.
+In 1955, Ngo Dinh Diem launched the Ministry of Information and Youth to carry out propaganda and censorship activities, throughout which the Ministry sought to build a personality cult around Ngo Dinh Diem similar to the one of Ho Chi Minh ("Uncle Ho").
+The Ministry presented Ngo Dinh Diem as an "enlightened sovereign" who could improve the lot of all Vietnamese by creating "economic and social stability for all" within a personalist framework, and constructed a public narrative of his life, focused on such episodes as his "refusal to compromise Vietnamese autonomy."